rafaelcabral-ai/rafaelcabral-ai/README.md

 ### AI Research Engineer & Ph.D.
 Statistician

 I specialize in **AI robustness**, **LLM optimization (SFT/RL)**, and **probabilistic modeling**.
 Currently, I am a Senior AI Research Engineer at Huawei International, at their Norbert Wiener Research Center in Singapore.
-I do AI research and develop and deploy AI pipelines for their on-device assistant serving over 900 million users.
+I do AI research (patents / papers) and engineer and deploy AI pipelines for their on-device assistant serving over 900 million users.

 >
 > **Note on Contributions:** Since moving out of academia, most of my work is in closed-source proprietary repositories.
 Below are my featured public research projects and open-source contributions.